-“He was just like Domingo’s father,” he said, clapping a hand on Domingo’s shoulder.
+“He was just like Domingo’s father,” he said, clapping a hand on the boy’s shoulder.
 “I had to learn to shoot and reload a weapon with speed and silence, or our dinner would slip away.
-He also didn’t trust the government, and made sure his boy was able to defend his family, and not just with the long blade.”
+He also didn’t trust the government, and made sure his son was able to defend his family, and not just with the long blade.”

 “They had no idea what hit them,” declared Alemore.
 “We took half of them down before they even knew what was going on.
 They lost the head and went crazy, firing at everything and every shadow.”

 “Which isn’t good news,” said Fan, who had just returned.

 “How many?” asked Captain Montoya, his face furrowing with concern.

 “Five, and fifteen injured, two seriously,” reported Fan somberly.

 “Five ... third-class passengers?” asked Stacie, aghast.
 “Dead?”

 “One of them was a boy,” said Fan.
 “He was nine, according to his mother.”

 Our victory was suddenly muted by its bloody cost.
 None of us knew what to say.
 There really was nothing to say.